drwpow/pow.rs/src/content/blog/the-state-of-es-modules-in-2020.md

 ### Snowpack

-[Snowpack][snowpack] (a play on ”no pack”) is an install tool (disclosure: that I’m one of the [lead contributers for][snowpack-contrib]) that lets you ship ESM-ready code straight to the browser **and** use npm.
+[Snowpack][snowpack] (a play on ”no pack”) is an install tool (disclosure: that I’m one of the [lead contributors for][snowpack-contrib]) that lets you ship ESM-ready code straight to the browser **and** use npm.
 You can `npm install` like normal, and lets you use Preact, Vue, Svelte, and more but with **zero build time** and **no configuration.**